DavidBruchmann/typo3-extbase-AbstractRepository/README.md

     }
     ```
  4. The debug messages in Frontend will show the query, the parameters and above
-    as header the method and line, as well as method and line in the ApstractRepository.
+    as header the method and line, as well as method and line in the AbstractRepository.